azure-ad-b2c/samples/policies/terms-of-service/readme.md

     * Reads the Azure AD B2C directory for the user's previously accepted TOS
     * Prompts user for a new TOS agreement if they are not current, then updates the new TOS to Azure AD B2C directory
     * Allows customizable errors if TOS not accepted
-* Sign-up with a local accout
+* Sign-up with a local account
     * Captures Terms of Service during Sign-Up
     * Allows customizable errors if TOS not accepted